SAMSON#

 • visitString (str, default='*') – A Node Specification Language expression (SAMSON API: Node Specification Language) that describes what nodes should be visited in the active document.

-• includeDependencies (bool, default=False) – Whether to include node dependencies or not.
+• includeDependencies (bool, default=False) – Whether to include matching dependencies that are not descendants.

 Notes

-The nodeIndexer is not cleared when entering this function.
+The nodeIndexer argument is not cleared when entering this function.

 Examples

-Collect in an existing nodeIndexer all residues from the active document:
+Collect all residues from the active document into an existing indexer:

 >>> nodeIndexer = SBNodeIndexer()